slackstone/rsvp_system/taxonomy_readme.md

 ---

-## 5. AI Prompts & Discussion Examples
+## 5. Ideas & suggestions for a path forward

-Example AI Prompt:

-> *“I am working with Drupal 10.
-I’m concerned that Group Roles are tied to a specialized module and may not be sustainable long-term.
-Thoughts?”*

 ### Disadvantages of the Group Module:
 - Added complexity